| In This Issue:FeedbackYour feedback is most welcome. Healing Points is here to serve your

 thinning, and it clearly relieves hot flashes and other unpleasant

+symptoms that many women experience at menopause.
 "We can't be dogmatic about this right now," Dr. Hudis said.

 "For some women, the quality of life enhancements on hormone